weidai11/cryptopp/Readme.txt

 value like 250.
 User programs can use CRYPTOPP_USER_PRIORITY to avoid conflicts with library values.
 Initialization attributes are more reliable than object file ordering, but its not ubiquitously supported by linkers.

+The makefile links to the static version of the Crypto++ library to avoid binary planting and other LD_PRELOAD tricks.
+You should use the static version of the library in your programs to help avoid unwanted redirections.

 *** Documentation and Support ***